redhat-openstack/website/source/uncategorized/adding-a-compute-node.html.md

     sudo packstack --answer-file=$youranswerfile

-Packstack will prompt you for the root password for each of your nodes.
+Packstack will prompt yous for the root password for each of your nodes.